mohjaiswal/Softbank_Vision_Fund/README.md

 ![Image](Figures1.1-1.3.jpg)

 Just looking at SVF 1, the elder more mature of the two is down about 26% on its investment cost of $32.5 billion.
 In 10 of these, SVF 1 invested at least $1 billion, including Indian company Paytm.
 As of June 2022, in just four of these 10 companies was SVF 1 in the money.
-And its loss in just one company, DiDi Global, exceeded the gains made elsewhere.
+And its loss in just one company, DiDi Global, exceeded the gains made ~~elsewhere~~ by the aformentioned 4.

 Note: that SoftBank follows an April to March financial year (Figure 1.3)